Yoga Breath Training for Spinal Cord Injury

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are using tobacco or certain heart-related medications, except those for blood pressure.

-Is yoga breathing safe for people with spinal cord injuries?
+What prior data suggests that Ujjayi yogic breathing is safe for individuals with spinal cord injuries?

 J. Andrew Taylor, MS, PhD